 There are 6 main levels of autonomous vehicles, from level 0 being not autonomous at all (think late 90s), to level 5, which would be a completely autonomous car.
 This would mean that no humans are necessary in the car for it to drive effectively, including in all weather conditions.

-Uber has just announced that it will continue to pursue testing of self-driving vehicles following the tragic incident in Tempe, Arizona just a few months ago, where a woman was struck by a self-driving vehicle while crossing the rode with a bicycle.
+Uber has just announced that it will continue to pursue testing of self-driving vehicles following the tragic incident in Tempe, Arizona just a few months ago, where a woman was struck by a self-driving vehicle while crossing the road with a bicycle.
 Khosrowshahi has decided to move forward with his plans for self-driving vehicles because of a recent visit to Pittsburgh, where most of the self-driving cars are being tested and researched.
 He was said to be impressed by the advancement in technology and success rate of the test drives, and no longer plans on shutting down the autonomous vehicle division of Uber.

 Now that Uber has resumed testing their self-driving vehicles, necessary changes have been made to ensure the safety of other cars and pedestrians surrounding the vehicle.
 Uber released a statement claiming that while the vehicles are driving themselves, there must be two employees in the car serving as “back-up drivers,” should the automated system do something incorrectly.
 There has been a decent amount of backlash considering the previous fatality in Arizona, but Uber plans to continue testing, with the futuristic possibilities of self-driving cars in the forefront of the company’s mind.

 Rumors have also surfaced that Uber may decide to sell minority stakes in the self-driving car unit with Uber's IPO looming.
-While Uber would still remain the owner of the autonomous division, the minority stakes would help fund the massive expenses of the unit research, and allow for investors to be a part of the potential commercialization of self-driving technology.
+While Uber would still remain the owner of the autonomous division, the minority stakes would help fund the massive expenses of the unit research and allow for investors to be a part of the potential commercialization of self-driving technology.

 What about Uber Drivers?